 Transcription from Newberry Transcribe

-But US westward expansion into the Ohio River and Mississippi River Valleys created tensions with the Native people upon whose lands White settlers encroached.
+But US westward expansion into the Ohio River and Mississippi River Valleys created tensions with the Native people upon whose lands white settlers encroached.
 In the early nineteenth century, the US government pressured Natives living east of the Mississippi River to cede their land in treaties and move west of the Mississippi River.
 In its dealings with Native Americans, the US government often exploited the disagreements between factions within Indigenous communities to buy Native lands in contentious treaties.
 Indeed, while certain factions refused to leave their homelands and sign treaties, others viewed resistance to the US settler expansion as futile and agreed to sign treaties and move farther west.
 The Thakawaki and Meskwaki (Sac and Fox), for instance, divided between those who refused to leave their homeland in southern Wisconsin and northern Illinois and those who relocated to Iowa.

-Tensions between White settlers and Natives sometimes erupted into warfare.
+Tensions between white settlers and Natives sometimes erupted into warfare.
 Led by war leader Makataimeshekiàkiàk (Black Hawk), a group of 600 Sac warriors with their wives and children returned across the Mississippi River to plant corn in their Illinois homeland after wintering in Iowa.
 This resulted in the so-called Black Hawk War between the Illinois militia and US army and the Sac in the summer of 1832.
 The Sac evaded US forces for weeks but were caught and defeated at the Battle of Bad Axe, in which a US troop massacred 150 to 300 men, women, and children trying to escape across the Mississippi at gunpoint.
 Captured and imprisoned, Makataimeshekiàkiàk related his understanding of the conflict in his autobiography.
 For the US government, the so-called Sac “aggression” served as a pretext to accelerate the expulsion of most Natives from the upper Northwest Territory in the 1830s and 1840s.

 Black Hawk, Life of Ma-ta-tai-me-she-kia-kiak or Black Hawk, title page, 101-104 (1833)